Be sure to visit our IEP webpage to see how Special Education and Related Services fit into the IEP process.

 The IEP must specify

-What about APE?
+What about Adaptive Physical Education?

 Many children with disabilities can safely and successfully participate in general education physical education instruction.
 Adapted Physical Education (APE) is physical education that’s adapted or modified to address the individualized needs of children and youth who have gross motor developmental delays.